Cerulean-Circle-GmbH/MIMS/Units/docker-images/once.sh.ubuntu.22.04-server/README.md

-# docker with sshd suppoer
+# docker with sshd support

 ## use sh scripts